 Chapter 9.
-The dbexport and dbimport utilities 9-1
+The dbexport and dbimport utilities)-1

+Migration of a case-insensitive database to an NLSCASE SENSITIVE database.

 Syntax of the dbexport command.

-Termination of the dbexport utility
+Termination of the dbexport utility 9-5

-dbexport errors. .
-9-4
+dbexport errors.

-dbexport server-specific information .
-9-4
+dbexport server-specific information

-dbexport destination options .
-9-5

-dbexport destination options .
-9-6
+dbexport destination options

+Contents of the schema file that dbexport creates

-Syntax of the dbimport command .
-9-7
+Syntax of the dbimport command

-Termination of the dbimport utility .
-9-8
+Termination of the dbimport utility

-dbimport errors and warnings. .
-9-8
+dbimport errors and warnings.

-dbimport input-file location options .
-9-8
+dbimport input-file location options

-dbimport create options 9-10
+dbimport create options.

-Database-logging mode .
-9-11
+Database-logging mode.

-Database renaming .
-9-11
+Database renaming

-Changing the database locale with dbimport .
-9-12
+Changing the database locale with dbimport -13

-Simple large objects (Version 9.21 or later versions) 9-12
+Simple large objects (Version 9.21 or later versions)

 Chapter 10.
-The dbload utility 10-1
+The dbload utility)-1

-Syntax of the dbload command 10-1
+Syntax of the dbload command .0-1

-Table locking during a load operation
+Table locking during a load operation .0-3

-Rows to ignore during a load operation .
-10-4
+Rows to ignore during a load operation

-Bad-row limit during a load operation
+Bad-row limit during a load operation.

-Termination of the dbload utility
+Termination of the dbload utility 0-4

-Name and object guidelines for the dbload utility .
-10-4
+Name and object guidelines for the dbload utility 0-4

-Command file for the dbload utility .
-10-5
+Command file for the dbload utility 0-5

-Delimiter form of the FILE and INSERT statements .
-10-5
+Delimiter form of the FILE and INSERT statements 0-5

 Character-position form of the FILE and INSERT statements

 Command file to load complex data types (Version 9.21 or later versions)

-Using the dbload utility with named row types 10-13
+Using the dbload utility with named row types

-Using the dbload utility with unnamed row types 10-14
+Using the dbload utility with unnamed row types

-Using the dbload utility with collection data types 10-14
+Using the dbload utility with collection data types

-Oberster 11.
-The disease willing

 Chapter 11.
-The dbschema utility
+The dbschema utility I-1

-Object modes and violation detection in dbschema output
+Object modes and violation detection in dbschema output 11-1

-Guidelines for using the dbschema utility. .
+Guidelines for using the dbschema utility 11-2

 11-2

-Syntax of the dbschema command .
-11-2

 Database schema creation

-dbschema server-specific information .
-11-5
+dbschema server-specific information

-User-defined and complex data types (Version 9.21 or later versions)
+User-defined and complex data types (Version 9.21 or later versions) 11-6

 Sequence creation.
+11-7

-Synonym creation.
+Sequence creation. .
+11-8

-Table, view, or procedure creation .
-11-/
+Table, view, or procedure creation 11-8

 Table information .

-11-0
+Storage space, chunk, and log creation

+Role creation .
+11-11

 Privileges .
-11-8
+11-12

 Distribution information for tables in dbschema output. .
-11-9
+11-13

 Use dbschema output as DB-Access input .
-11-13
+11-16

 Inserting a table into a dbschema output file .
-11-13
+11-16

+Re-creating the schema of a database. .
+11-16

 Chapter 12.
-The LOAD and UNLOAD statements .
-12-1
+The LOAD and UNLOAD statements 12-1

-Syntax of the UNLOAD statement . < .
-12-1
+Syntax of the UNLOAD statement 12 1

-Syntax of the LOAD statement .
-12-2
+Syntax of the LOAD statement 12-1

-Load and unload statements for locales that support multibyte code sets
+Load and unload statements for locales that support multibyte code sets 12-2

-Load and unload statements for non-default locales and GL_DATETIME environment variable .
-12-2
+Load and unload statements for nondefault locales and GL_DATETIME environment variable 12-2

 Chapter 13.
 The onunload and onload utilities .
 13-1

 Guidelines for when to use the onunload and onload utilities 13-1

-Requirements for using the onload and onunload utilities
+Requirements for using the onload and onunload utilities 13-2

 How the onunload and onload utilities work 13-3

-How the onunload and onload utilities work 13-3
+Syntax of the onunload command 13-3

-onunload destination parameters 13-4
+onunload destination parameters

 Constraints that affect onunload 13-5

-Privileges for database or table unloading
+Constraints that affect onunload 13-5

-Tables that are unloaded with a database Image:
+Tables that are unloaded with a database.
+13-5

-Data that is unloaded with a table 13-5
+Data that is unloaded with a table

-Locking during unload operation 13-6
+Locking during unload operation

-Data that is unloaded with a table 13-6
+Logging mode.
+13-6

-Syntax of the onload command 13-6
+Switzy of the onload command 13-6

-onload source parameters
+onload course parameters 13_7

-onload create options

-Constraints that affect onload 13-9
+Syntax of the onload command 13-7

-Constraints that affect onload. .
-13_10
+Constraints that affect onload.
+13-0

+Logging during loading

-Movement of simple large objects to a blobspace 13_10
+Movement of simple large objects to a blobspace

-Ownership and privileges 13 10
+Ownership and privileges .
+13-10

-Exclusive locking during a load operation 13 10
+Exclusive locking during a load operation

-Moving a database between computers with the onunload and onload utilities 12 11
+Moving a database between computers with the onunload and onload utilities

-Moving a table between computers with the onunload and onload utilities 13_11
+Moving a table between computers with the onunload and onload utilities

-Moving a table between dospaces with the onunload and onload utilities
+Moving a table between dbspaces with the onunload and onload utilities .

-Noving a table between ubspaces with the onumbad and onload dunities .
 13-12

 Chapter 14.
-The onmode utility reversion option
+The onmode utility reversion option .

-What the onmode -b command does

-Preparation for using the onmode -b command .
 14-1

+What the onmode -b command does 14-1

+Preparation for using the onmode -b command

-Syntax of the onmode -b command .
-14-1
+Syntax of the onmode -b command.

+-, 1

+Chanter 15.
+The oprestorent utility 15_1

 Chapter 15.
-The onrestorept utility .
-15-1
+The onrestorept utility

-Syntax of the onrestorept command
+Syntax of the onrestorept command 15-1

-Part 5.
-Appendixes

-Appendix A. New environment variables. .
-A-1

-Appendix B. New configuration parameters .
-B-1

-Appendix C. Configuration parameters that have been changed or removed

-Appendix of somigatudon parameters that have been shanged of removed in a range